Talkala logo

 • Any unused portion of the hold returns automatically after the final charge settles.

-• The one-time free-minute path starts with no hold and a 60-second server cap.
+• The one-time free-minute path starts with no hold and a 60 seconds cap.

-• Final duration comes from Twilio's status callbacks, not your browser.
+• Final duration comes from the calling network's final call report, not your browser.

 • Billing rounds up to the next full minute.